oasislinux/oasis/README.md

 # Components

-oasis uses software from a lot of different projects.
+oasis uses software from a lot of different [packages].
 The core system is built up from the following:

 * [musl](http://musl-libc.org/) (libc)